 Secondary Contact: Steve Monahan

-Internship informationGeneral Farm Description: "We operate a certified organic and Animal Welfare Approved farmstead goat dairy in NW Oregon, A farmstead dairy is a dairy that produces all the milk processed on site.
+Internship informationGeneral Farm Description: "We operate an Animal Welfare Approved farmstead goat dairy in NW Oregon and have recently added a flock of fiber animals.
+A farmstead dairy is a dairy that produces all the milk processed on site.
 That means there really are two distinct businesses under one roof- the barn- part of a pasture based livestock farm and then the cheese make room which is licensed and regulated as a food production plant .
 Any successful internship applicant should have a deep interest in learning about both aspects of the business since the time spent working is split between the two sides.
 We do rotational pasturing and soil building on our 33 ac farm and assure a very high quality life for our herd of about 60 milking goats.
 The milk produced is processed on-site into a variety of aged, raw and fresh/pasteurized cheeses and caramels.
 Our cheese is sold locally at Farmers Markets and specialty grocery stores..
-We are looking for an intern that can dedicate an entire season to learning about responsible, and ecologically sound dairy practices that result in a collaboration of humans and goats.
-We are offering one full time paid position as an internship.
+We are looking for an intern that can dedicate an entire season to learning about responsible, and ecologically sound dairy practices.
+We are offering two full time paid position as an internship.
 We are looking for someone who is deeply curious about sustainable agriculture and is willing to ;put in the work-both of learning and of keeping a busy little farm running.
 The intern would work alongside farmer Lise to learn about goats and grazing and cheese maker Steve to learn all about making cheeses.
 No prior dairy experience is necessary but the ability to work and learn hard and fast while never loosing sight of how cool it is what we are doing is required .
 We do request that applicants have educated themselves about the reality of farming- this is not a good position for someone who has just had a change of heart about their previous career and is looking to dip a toe into the waters of farming.
 Farming is intently meaningful work and the right kind of farming sequesters carbon thus addressing the biggest challenge of our time- climate change.
 That said farming is work- day after day.
 It also also is financially very difficult.
 As a fully paid intern your pay will likely be much higher than that of most folks engaged in farming! .
 I am happy to talk to folks who are at the "toe dipping" stage of farming and can suggest some ways of learning more about this to assure that this is really the right thing for you (and you for us!).
 Please contact us through email, including a resume and cover letter as well as a phone number for an informal phone interview.
 We are accepting applications on a rolling basis.
 Visuals are on instagram as Fragafarm and on FB as Fragafarmsteadceramery.
 Please note- Instagram and FB are not showing the whole story!
 No pictures of muddy boots and long long days.... "